stevenrskelton/build-action-file-receiver/README.md

 ### Why would you use this?

 Use Ansible in your Github Actions instead of this.
-Ansible has secure file upload and lots of plugins.
+Ansible has secure file upload and lots of plugins for simple server-side actions.

-This is okay if you either don't have SSH or don't want your keys stored in Github Secrets.
+Downsides of Ansible:
+- need SSH running
+- SSH user needs full permissions to trigger all server-side actions
+- SSH private key needs to be in Github

+If you are performing actions server-side after the file is uploaded, the Ansible user needs permissions to perform them, or execute scripts under a more priviledged user.

+If there are more scripts server-side, and you want to write them in Java/JVM, then this code might be for you.

 ## Two Parts